dj-nitehawk/MongoDB.Entities/README.md

 ## Examples

-to see working examples please [click here](https://github.com/dj-nitehawk/MongoDAL/blob/master/Examples/Program.cs)
+to see working examples please [click here](https://github.com/dj-nitehawk/MongoDB.Entities/blob/master/Examples/Program.cs)

-to see MongoDAL used in a real-world application, check the ASP.Net Core WebAPI project [click here](https://github.com/dj-nitehawk/KiwilinkCRM/tree/master/Kiwilink-API)
+to see this library used in a real-world application, check the ASP.Net Core WebAPI project [click here](https://github.com/dj-nitehawk/KiwilinkCRM/tree/master/Kiwilink-API)

 ## Donations
-if MongoDAL has made your life easier and you'd like to express your gratitude, you can donate a couple of bucks via paypal by clicking the button below:
+if this library has made your life easier and you'd like to express your gratitude, you can donate a couple of bucks via paypal by clicking the button below:

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9LM2APQXVA9VE)